SISTEAMNANCY/YIN_ALARM/README.md

-Count the number of semitones between the notes of the medical critical alarm melody  (CEI 601.1.8)
+Count the number of semitones between the notes of a medical critical alarm melody  (CEI 601.1.8)

 Why?
 Because the manufacturer is authorized to transpose the melodic scheme with a C3 between 150 and 500Hz.